AirAsia Japan

 AirAsia Japan's first incarnation was founded in July 2011, and was based at Tokyo's Narita International Airport until the airline ceased operations during October 2013, rebranding as Vanilla Air.
 AirAsia Japan's second incarnation was founded in July 2014, with its base of operations at Nagoya's Chubu Centrair International Airport.
-On 5 October 2020, the airline ceased operations due to low passenger demand caused by COVID-19 pandemic.
+On 5 October 2020, the airline ceased operations due to low passenger demand caused by impacts of the COVID-19 pandemic.

 History

 Tony Fernandes, the director and chief executive officer (CEO) of AirAsia, dubbed the two incarnations of AirAsia Japan as "Part 1" and "Part 2".

 Part 1: All Nippon Airways joint venture (2012–2013)

 Malaysian low-cost airline AirAsia and Japanese network airline All Nippon Airways (ANA) announced AirAsia Japan as its joint venture at a press conference in Tokyo on 21 July 2011.
 Its formation was announced only months after ANA had announced the formation of Peach, a low-cost airline based at Kansai International Airport in Osaka, and alongside a concurrent effort by Japan Airlines (JAL) to set up its own low-cost affiliate, which became Jetstar Japan.
 ANA elected to partner with an existing low-cost airline for efficiency and strategic advantage.
 Following its formal establishment in August 2011, AirAsia Japan's first flight occurred on 1 August 2012, from Tokyo Narita to Fukuoka Airport.

 The airline was headquartered alongside ANA in Tokyo, with its main operating base at Narita International Airport.
 As the first low-cost airline to be based at Narita, it initially served domestic destinations utilising AirAsia's brand and service model.
 Future planned international destinations included the Philippines, South Korea and Taiwan.
 AirAsia's CEO Tony Fernandes also indicated that AirAsia Japan's hub at Narita may serve as a connecting point between Southeast Asia and the United States within the AirAsia group network.